 Inside the project

-This environmentally responsible process will prevent up to 4 million gallons (15 million liters) of wastewater from being discharged into San Francisco Bay each day.
+This environmentally responsible process prevents up to 4 million gallons (15 million liters) of wastewater from being discharged into San Francisco Bay each day.